-This service is provided for the benefit of students and staff by five Christian Churches and by the Jewish congregation.
+This service is provided for the benefit of students and staff by various religious and spiritual beliefs.
 Chaplains are in attendance at the University at regular times.
 A Chapel is also available for use by all denominations.
 For further details, turn to page 2.